QUADRANT STRATEGIES

 INTRODUCTION

-Quadrant Strategies, LLC and its subsidiaries (collectively, “Quadrant”, “us” or “we”) understand that your privacy is important to you.
+Quadrant Strategies, LLC (US) (“Quadrant”, “us” or “we”), understand that your privacy is important to you.
 We are committed to respecting your privacy and protecting your personal data, which includes any information that is capable of identifying you as an individual person (collectively, “Personal Data”).
 Please read this Privacy Policy carefully as it contains important information on who we are, and how and why we collect, store, use or share your Personal Data.
 It also explains your rights in relation to your Personal Data and how to contact us or supervisory authorities in the event you have a complaint.
 All privacy practices and methods described in this Privacy Policy apply only insofar as permitted by applicable standards, laws and requirements.
 Capitalized terms used in this Privacy Policy have the meanings ascribed to them herein.

 SCOPE

-Except as otherwise noted below, this Privacy Policy applies to the Personal Data that Quadrant processes as a controller in connection with Quadrant’s research activities and client services, that is collected from either individuals that register for or participate in our research activities, current, former and prospective clients, vendors and partners, or via our websites, applications, and communications that post a link to this Privacy Policy (collectively, the “Sites”).
+Except as otherwise noted below, this Privacy Policy applies to the Personal Data that Quadrant processes as a controller in connection with Quadrant’s research activities and client services.
+Such Personal Data is collected: (i) from individuals that register for or participate in our research activities; (ii) from current, former and prospective clients; (iii) from vendors and partners; or (iv) via our websites, applications, and communications that post a link to this Privacy Policy (collectively, the “Sites”).

 Not In Scope.
 This Privacy Policy does not apply to Personal Data that we collect and process relating to employees, job applicants, and contractors.
 Please contact us using the details found below under “Contact Us” if you require these notices.

-In addition, except where expressly stated otherwise, this Privacy Policy does not apply to the extent we process Personal Data on behalf of our clients or vendors as a “processor” or “service provider” under applicable privacy laws (“Third-Party Data”).
-Our processing of Third-Party Data is subject to the terms of our contracts with each vendor or client, who is the “controller” or “business” under applicable privacy laws for the data that we process on their behalf.
-In such cases, Quadrant’s vendors or clients are responsible for ensuring that there is an appropriate legal basis for the processing of Third-Party Data by Quadrant, and that appropriate notice has been provided, and any necessary consent has been obtained, for the processing of such data.
+In addition, except where expressly stated otherwise, this Privacy Policy does not apply with respect to Personal Data we process on behalf of our clients, vendors or partners as a “processor” or “service provider” under applicable privacy laws (“Third-Party Data”).
+Our processing of Third-Party Data is subject to the terms of our agreements with each vendor, client or partner, who, in their role as the “controller” or “business” under applicable privacy laws, exercise ultimate control over the data that we process on their behalf.
+In such cases, Quadrant’s vendors, clients or partners are responsible for ensuring that there is an appropriate legal basis, that appropriate notice has been provided, and that any necessary consent has been obtained for the processing of Third-Party Data by Quadrant.

 Additional Notices.
 In some cases, additional or supplemental privacy notices (each an “additional notice”) may be provided and will apply to certain Personal Data collected and processed by us in connection with specific services that we provide.
 The additional notice will control to the extent there is a conflict with this Privacy Policy, with respect to your Personal Data that is subject to that additional notice.